Eye-Opening Health Insurance Statistics You Need to Know

 - 45% of Americans worry that medical costs will lead them to personal bankruptcy.

-About 91.5% of Americans are covered by health insurance.
+Over 300 million Americans are covered by health insurance in 2025.

 (US Census Bureau)

-About 22 million people get insurance through provisions of Obamacare.
+About 24 million people get insurance through provisions of Obamacare in 2025.

 Employees don’t pay taxes on the amount of money their companies pay for their health insurance.